My Marine Corps Experience

-My combat mentor was Pony Monell.
-He was my reconnaissance team leader, company gunnery sergeant and later company first sergeant.
+My mentor in combat was Pony Monell.
+He was at times my reconnaissance team leader and company gunnery sergeant and later company first sergeant.
 Most of my combat skills come from Pony's teachings.
 Although I was already skilled with a map and a compass, he made me a better land navigator.
-And almost everything I know about supporting arms came from Pony; he taught me a myriad of ways to use artillery, naval gunfire and close air support.
-I learned to think, lead and succeed in combat thanks to First Sgt.
+And almost everything I know about supporting arms came from Pony; he taught me a myriad of ways to use artillery and how to use close air support and naval gunfire.
+I learned to operate in and survive combat thanks to First Sgt.
 Kenneth "Pony" Monell.

 Some of my times in war zones involved little or no combat.
 I got to draw combat pay for some fascinating duty in Saigon, Vietnam, where I was a communicator in 1969 and 1970 at the U.S. Embassy.
 Thirteen years later, in 1983, in Beirut, Lebanon, I drew hazardous-duty pay when I headed up a team of combat correspondents attached to the 24th Marine Amphibious Unit.
 While neither assignment – neither Saigon nor Beirut – put me directly into a traditional combat role, I did find myself dodging 122 mm rockets and a few small-arms rounds.

 My 20-year career in the Corps featured many interesting and unique assignments.
 I served in reconnaissance, in the infantry, on embassy duty, as a combat correspondent and photojournalist, as a liaison to the motion picture and television industry, and finally as the press chief for the U.S. Marine Corps Reserve nationwide.